 At the Aron Law Firm, we understand how unreliable BAC tests may be in Santa Barbara and California.
 A failed BAC test does not mean you are guilty of drunk driving.
 If you have been arrested for a DUI, you need a skilled DUI defense lawyer on your side to help you achieve the most favorable outcome for your case.

 After a DUI arrest in Santa Barbara, contact the Aron Law Firm and speak with a dedicated DUI defense lawyer who may help you protect your best interests.
-Schedule a free and confidential consultation today by completing a contact form or calling 805-618-1768.
+Schedule a confidential consultation today by completing a contact form or calling 805-618-1768.